 - A student who first attends the university during the summer will be subject to the requirements and regulations in effect for the following academic year.

-- A student who declares or changes a major or other academic program (minor, concentration) after matriculation is subject to the program requirements as outlined in the catalog in effect at the time of declaration.
+- A student who declares or changes a major or other academic program (minor, concentration) after matriculation is subject to the program requirements as outlined in the catalog in effect at the time of declaration or program change.

-- A student who discontinues attendance for two or more consecutive semesters (fall/spring or spring/fall) will be subject to the regulations and program requirements in effect when the student re-enters the university.
+- A student who discontinues attendance for two or more consecutive semesters (fall/spring or spring/fall) will be subject to the regulations and program requirements in effect when the student is readmitted to the university.
 This includes students who are dismissed from the university for academic or disciplinary reasons.
-The only exception to this rule is for students who are granted a Guaranteed Readmission according to the conditions of that policy.

 - Some programs are subject to requirements that originate with legal and governing authorities outside the university (for example, requirements for teacher and other professional certifications).
 Such requirements are sometimes subject to change for all participants on a specific date and do not lend themselves to implementation by catalog year.

 - Some academic departments place time restrictions on the completion of major courses and/or major requirements.
 Such restrictions are clearly articulated in the university catalog and take priority over this policy.